shenlebantongying/kpDict/README.md

-# KopperDict
+# kpDict

-A online dictionary result aggregator.
+A simple online dictionary result aggregator.

+# Compare to similar projects

+[GoldenDict](https://github.com/xiaoyifang/goldendict) has a robust legacy of supporting off-line dictionaries, but it is kinda bloat for users who only use online dictionaries.
+This project was born due to my frustration with GoldenDict (CopperDict -> KopperDict -> kpDict).

+[Crow Translate](https://github.com/crow-translate/crow-translate) uses [online translator's API](https://github.com/crow-translate/QOnlineTranslator/blob/1.6.0/src/qonlinetranslator.h#L502).
+The result is much cleaner but adding new translator is not an easy maneuver.

 # Build